aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To launch the phase 2 pretraining job with AdamW optimizer, run the same python script ``dp_bert_large_hf_pretrain_hdf5.py``
 as before except with different options for phase 2.
-Again, we are using BFloat16 casting and stochastic rounding
-by setting environment variable ``XLA_DOWNCAST_BF16=1``.
 For phase 2, we are using global batch size of 32768, with worker device batch size of 2
 and gradient accumulation microsteps of 512.
 The pretokenized dataset is expected to be at ``~/examples_datasets/bert_pretrain_wikicorpus_tokenized_hdf5_seqlen512/`` following the setup steps above and is set via ``--data_dir`` option.

 .. code:: shell

     cd ~/aws-neuron-samples/torch-neuronx/training/dp_bert_hf_pretrain
-    XLA_DOWNCAST_BF16=1 torchrun --nproc_per_node=32 dp_bert_large_hf_pretrain_hdf5.py \
+    torchrun --nproc_per_node=32 dp_bert_large_hf_pretrain_hdf5.py \
         --data_dir ~/examples_datasets/bert_pretrain_wikicorpus_tokenized_hdf5_seqlen512/ \
         --lr 2.8e-4 \
         --phase2 \